prometheusresearch/baseline-codebase/src/rex.action/README.rst

 Overview
 ========

-This package provides a set of tools to compose screen workflows from reusable pieces.
+This package defines an abstract interfaces for actions and workflows and provides an implementation of such interfaces in terms of Rex Widget.

 This package is a part of the RexDB |R| platform for medical research data management.
 RexDB is free software created by Prometheus Research, LLC and is